 Seven more ways to save.

-There are lots of ways to save in the garden–from using old t-shirts as plant ties to starting seeds in tofu containers.
-Here are a few of our favorite approaches to cutting down costs.
+There are lots of ways to save in the garden–from using old t-shirts for plant ties to starting seeds in tofu containers.
+Here are a few of our favorite tips for cutting down costs.

-1 ) Shop seed sales whenever you can, and get into the habit of saving seeds from mature plants in your garden.
+1 ) Shop seed sales and save open-pollinated seeds from mature plants in your garden.
 Stored in cool, dry conditions, most major vegetable crop seeds will last 3-5 years; some exceptions include alliums, parsnips, and spinach, which may only last 1 or 2 years.
 For flowers, most annuals typically last 1-3 years.
 Perennials tend to last 2-4 years.
 These estimates depend on the way seeds are stored.
 The ideal conditions for saving seeds is in a cold (but not freezing), dry, dark place.
 To learn more, check out this blog post.

-2) Seed libraries can be another great source for free seeds.
+2) Check to see if your local public library has a seed exchange program.
 Some public libraries are now offering seeds that patrons can check out just like books.
 In fact, our seed company started out as a seed library!
 (Learn more about our seed library origins in this talk with co-founder K Greene.)
-Seed libraries get their seeds from donations made by seed companies like ours or from patrons returning seeds that they’ve collected to return at the end of the season.
+Seed libraries get their seeds from donations made by seed companies like ours or from patrons returning seeds that they’ve collected.
 Some of these libraries will even run community gardens and plant swaps!
 Read more about seed libraries here.

 3) Get thrifty with containers.
 Save plastic take-out containers for starting your seeds indoors in spring.
-Many of these containers even come with clear dome-shaped lids for creating a mini-greenhouse.
 Re-using these and other containers season after season can reduce waste and save money.
 For larger growing containers, scour yard sales, thrift stores, and freebies advertised in local online listings.

 4) Make your own plant labels!
 Repurpose white plastic food containers into plant tags.
 Here's how: Cut the bottom off of a yogurt container or a milk jug, then cut the sides lengthwise into strips to create your tags.
 Snip the ends into a point and then use a permanent marker to label your tags.
 Watch this video for a demonstration.
 Otherwise, find long-lasting metal labels here.